ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 A. Clements, The scalable commutativity rule: Designing scalable software for multicore processors, Ph.D. dissertation, Massachusetts Institute of Technology, Jun.
 2014.
 [Online].
 Available: https://pdos.csail.mit.edu/papers/aclements-phd.pdf

 D. J. Sorin, M. D. Hill, and D. A. Wood.
 A Primer on Memory Consistency and Cache Coherence.
 Morgan and Claypool, 2011.

+Q. Wang, T. Stamler, and G. Parmer, “Parallel sections: Scaling system-level data-structures,” in Proceedings of the ACM EuroSys Conference, 2016